-Upon completion (and acceptance) of the preliminary bridge layout the Office of Bridge Design or appropriate Consultant will request a bridge foundation investigation to be completed for each bridge on the project.
-If completed by a consultant, the investigation report and recommendations shall be submitted to OMAT for their comments or acceptance.
+Upon approval of the preliminary bridge layout(s) by the Office of Bridge Design, the Project Manager will request a bridge foundation investigation be prepared by the Geotechnical Bureau for each bridge on the project, or notify the consultant that bridge foundation investigation work may be advanced.
+If completed by a consultant, the investigation report and recommendations shall be submitted to the Geotechnical Bureau at the Office of Materials and Testing for their comments or acceptance.